JASory/machine-prime/README.md

 There are fast functions that can be used to optimise  for memory better.
 However, they use floating point arithmetic.
 The intent of this library is to be extremely fast, but flexible enough to be used when only integer arithmetic is supported.
 Consequently, floating point arithmetic, inline assembly and SIMD are not utilised.
 Additionally this is why low memory variants are provided, as not everyone is able or willing to use over 500 kilobytes of memory.

-Approximate size of the binary dynamic library varies with your compiler however the following are reasonable estimates: Default-542.4kb, Small-18.1kb, Tiny-14kb
+Approximate size of binary dynamic library varies with your compiler however the following are reasonable estimates: Default-542.4kb, Small-18.1kb, Tiny-14kb

-Building for non-Linux, and embedded systems has not been tested, however there is no known cause for failure.
+Building for Windows OS, and embedded systems has not been tested, however there is no known cause for failure.

-The default mode has marginally lower theoretical worst-case complexity than Forisek & Jancina's [FJ64_262K.cc](https://people.ksp.sk/~misof/primes/FJ64_262K.cc) similar hashtable implementation, however machine-prime is considerably faster (3x <) in actual implementation, due to 128-bit arithmetic, Hensel lifting and prime-inverses.
+The default mode has marginally lower theoretical worst-case complexity than Forisek & Jancina's [FJ64_262K.cc](https://people.ksp.sk/~misof/primes/FJ64_262K.cc) similar hashtable implementation, however machine-prime is considerably faster (3x <) in actual implementation, due to 128-bit arithmetic, Hensel lifting inversion and prime-inverses.

 This software is in public domain, and all the values can be deterministically recomputed using the open-source auditable f-analysis library.